Neural networks representing the endocannabinoid system.

-The Endocannabinoid System and The Entourage Effect: A Boone Town Provisions Guide
+The Endocannabinoid System and The Entourage Effect

 If you like to dig into the “why” of how cannabis affects you the way it does, you’ve got to start with the endocannabinoid system (ECS) and the entourage effect.
 Without these two essential processes, all of the plant’s feelings and therapeutic effects wouldn’t be possible.